 It’s a long journey from Chiang Mai to Bangkok but the cheapest way to do it is by bus.
 Cabins are equipped with air conditioning, and often, bathrooms on board.
 Proper precautions must be taken due to past reports of theft on Thai buses.
 Despite this, deluxe bus options exist and may allow you to see the beautiful countryside in comfort.

-There is 1 operator that run from Chiang Mai to Bangkok, with 9 departures per day.
-If you decide to take a Train, you can take the Second Class Seat, Second Class Upper Bed, Second Class Lower Bed, First Class Upper Bed, and First Class Lower Bed options.
+There is 1 operator that run from Chiang Mai to Bangkok, with 1 departure per day.
+If you decide to take a train, you can take the Second Class Seat, Second Class Lower Bed, Second Class Upper Bed, First Class Upper Bed, and First Class Lower Bed options.

-There are 6 operators that run from Chiang Mai to Bangkok, with 42 departures per day.
-If you decide to take a Flight, you can take the Economy option.
+There are 6 operators that run from Chiang Mai to Bangkok, with 4 departures per day.
+If you decide to take a flight, you can take the Economy option.

 Once it’s time to move on from Chiang Mai’s laid-back vibes, and head to the capital, Bangkok, you have a variety of ways to make the 690 km (428 mile) journey.